 - Unearned Revenue – unearned revenueUnearned RevenueUnearned revenue is the advance payment received by the firm for goods or services that have yet to be delivered.
 In other words, it comprises the amount received for the goods delivery that will take place at a future date. arises when the company failed delivered to the goods or services but has taken the money in advance.

 - Capital Lease – This is a lease agreement made between the owner and the person who wants for the temporary use

-#3 – Contingent Liabilities Accounting
+#3 – Contingent Liabilities

-source: Facebook SEC Filings
+Source: Facebook SEC Filings

-Contingent Liabilities are the liabilities which may or may not occur.
-These Liabilities may arise due to specific situations and conditions.
+Contingent LiabilitiesContingent LiabilitiesContingent Liabilities are the potential liabilities of the company that may arise at some future date as a result of a contingent event that is beyond the company's control. are obligations that may or may not occur.
+These obligations may arise due to specific situations and conditions.

-List of Contingent Liabilities in Accounting
+List of Contingent Liabilities

-- Potential Lawsuits- This arises when a person gives a guarantee for another party if the actual party fails to pay the debt in time.
+- Potential Lawsuits- This arises when a person gives a guaranteePerson Gives A GuaranteeA personal guarantee is an agreement between three parties – lender, borrower, and guarantor, whereby the guarantor has legal binding attached to him to repay the lender and honour the loan agreement if the borrower defaults. for another party if the actual party fails to pay the debt in time.

-- Product Warranty – when a warranty is given on a product for a certain time and which gets damaged or spoiled that the company is liable to it and need to pay for that.
+- Product Warranty – when a warranty is given on a product for a certain time and which gets damaged or spoiled that the company is liable to it and need to pay for that;

 - Pending Investigations- Any pending investigations by the law, suppose if found defaulter than supposed to pay the penalty.